LeeKyoungIl/leekyoungil.github.io/_posts/blog/2019-01-03-How-to-throttle-the-TPS-on-Nginx.markdown

 This $binary_remote_addr is built-in variable of the Nginx, it has client ip address.

-So, change the code to the $request_uri, it is also built-in variable of the Nginx, it has the uri of client request.
+So, change the code to the $request_uri which is also built-in variable of the Nginx, changed code has the URI of client request.

-So, we can throttle client request per the uri.
+So, we can throttle client request per the URI.

-If the same uri requested is over a limit, the Nginx will be return to client the 503 http status.
+If the same URI requested is over limit, the Nginx will be return to client the 503 http status.

-If the another the Nginx is placed in front of role of the Proxy-Nginx, when the Proxy-Nginx is to return the 503 status, the request of client redirect to another the Proxy_Nginx by front the Nginx.
+If the other Nginx is placed in front of the Proxy-Nginx, the Proxy-Nginx is to return the 503 status.<br>
+At this time, the request of client redirect to the another Proxy_Nginx by the front Nginx.

-And finally, I will explain by system configuration map.
+And finally, I will explain overall by using system configuration map.

 ![image](https://user-images.githubusercontent.com/4101636/50675336-d5072280-1030-11e9-8179-65086f04e9ad.png){: width="100%" }